This WG’s Chair is Jonathan Leloux (UPM) and its Vice Chair is dr. Marios Theristis (name organization).

 - Assessment of PV power fluctuations at one PV system, as well as for PV system fleets.
 Study of the correlation between the fluctuations in PV power between neighboring installations.
 Several complementary approaches are considered, including parametric and non-parametric models, peer to peer (P2P) approaches, Artificial Neural Networks (ANNs), the use of geostatistics,…

 - Assessment of the PV power mitigation potential from the geographic dispersion of PV systems.

 - Peer-to-peer prosumer cooperation, e.g. using blockchain technology and spatiotemporal forecasting using data from distributed PV systems.

 - Better procedures for cheap and effective Operation and Maintenance (O&M) of PV systems, including soiling and cleaning strategies.

-- Fault detection algorithms to improve the energy yield of grid-connected PV systems and reduce their power unstability.
-Several complementary approaches are considered, including parametric and non-parametric models, peer to peer (P2P) approaches, Artificial Neural Networks (ANN), stochastic modelling,…
+- Fault detection algorithms to improve the energy yield of grid-connected PV systems and reduce their power instability.
+Several complementary approaches are considered, including parametric and non-parametric models, peer to peer (P2P) approaches, Artificial Neural Networks (ANN), stochastic modeling,…

 LIST OF PARTICIPANTS

 |Last name||First name||Affiliation||Country|